March 17, 2018

-If you read my blog, you know that I am not strict about following a training plan.
-I ran my last half marathon on October 1 and since then I have completed some easy weekday runs and a few long runs on the weekend.
+If you follow my posts, you also know that I am not strict about following a training plan.
+I ran my last half marathon on November 13 in Las Vegas and since then I have completed easy weekday runs and long runs on most weekends.

-Though I don’t usually care much about my short runs, I do like to get in a 12 miler before each half marathon.
+Though I don’t usually care much about my short runs, I do like to get in a 10, 11 and 12 miler before each half marathon.

-I wasn’t really worried since with 40k runners, I didn’t expect to run at a PR pace anyway.
+However, I wasn’t really worried.
+I didn’t expect to run the half marathon at a PR pace anyway.

 Pre-Race Activities and Preparations: